Falcon Marching Band

 The Falcon Marching Band, known also as the FMB, is the marching band of Bowling Green State University.
-It features a symphonic sound and chair step marching.
+It features a symphonic sound and Big Ten-style chair step marching.
 Under the direction of Jonathan “Jon” Waters, marching band is the largest student organization on campus.
 The band performs at all home football games, which are hosted in Doyt Perry Stadium as well as other various university functions.

-The FMB is composed of students from all colleges of the University.
+The FMB is composed of students from all colleges of the university.
 Membership is open by audition to students of all class levels and all majors.

 History

+Origins

-The first band to represent what would become Bowling Green State University was formed during the 1923-1924 academic year.
+The first band to represent what would become Bowling Green State University was formed during the 1923–1924 academic year.
 Making its first appearance early during the football season, the band's premier performance that year was at the dedication of the new athletic field at homecoming.

+Important dates

+In the academic year of 2023–2024, the FMB celebrated its 100th anniversary at its homecoming game.
+Performances featured current members and alumni, bringing the band to over 700 members.
+These shows were directed by Jonathan Waters alongside former directors.

-Style & Tradition
+Style and tradition

 Concerts

 A pre-game concert is offered one hour before every home football game.
 This concert has had many locations, including the Perry Field House, the Stroh Center, and outside the stadium.
 Currently, the FMB pre-game concert is held outside the stadium near the tailgate park and is called "Pre-Flight".
 The FMB hosts a "Sounds of the Stadium" concert at the end of the football season, which features show songs and standard school songs.